The same tools, dozens of perspectives

-From users who rely on a single printer for everyday prototyping or part production, to those leveraging print farms to create at scale, ambassadors all have one thing in common: they’re 3D printing experts who are passionate about Formlabs.
+From users who rely on a single printer for everyday prototyping, to those leveraging print farms to manufacture at scale, our ambassadors all have one thing in common: they are redefining the way things are made.

 Why Become a Formlabs Ambassador?